ASBMR Underrepresented Minority Mentorship Awards

 Eligible Applicants:

-• Self-identify with one of the following race/ethnicities, according to *NIH’s definition of under-represented minorities: black/African American, Hispanics or Latino, American Indians or Alaska Natives, Native Hawaiians and other Pacific Islander
+- Self-identify with one of the following race/ethnicities: black/African American, Hispanics or Latino, American Indians or Alaska Natives, Native Hawaiians and other Pacific Islander

 To Apply:

 To be considered for the URM Mentorship Award, you must submit an abstract (select the box for "ASBMR Underrepresented Minority Mentorship Award" in the Award Consideration section under General Information) and submit this application.
-The deadline for 2023 applications was Monday, June 12.
-Applicants will be notified in late July.
+The deadline for 2025 applications is Thursday, May 1, 2025.
+Applicants will be notified by mid-June.

 If awarded an ASBMR URM Mentorship Award, the awardee commits to submitting an abstract to the ASBMR Annual Meeting, and attending the meeting.
 If the awardee is unable to attend the Annual Meeting, travel funding and mentorship will not be provided.
 In the event that the Annual Meeting is held virtually, the awardee will receive complimentary meeting registration in lieu of travel funding, and mentor/mentee meetings will be held virtually.